davibe/docker-gstreamer-raspbian-build/README.md

     bash build.sh
     # whatever

+The build.sh script generates a new version of `build/usr_local.tar`.

+# Installing

-The `build` dir will contain a `usr_local.tar` which you can transfer and decompress to your raspberry
+In order to install the prebuilt gstreamer you can transfer and decompress `build/usr_local.tar` to your raspberry and then

     scp build/usr_local.tar pi@raspberrypi.local:~
     ssh pi@raspberrypi.local